Ophitoxaemia/dbless/readme.txt

 	b.
 Stage name test
 	c.
 Select Deploy

-	The Invoke URL displayed is the url of the API, this is the database URL to replace the endpoint URL in the examples above
+	The Invoke URL displayed is the url of the API, this is the database URL to replace the endpoint URL in the examples above.
+Note: the invoke url does not include the stage name, you will have to add it.

 Benchmarking
 ------------
 	50% of requests completed in under 35ms ab run from an EC2 instance in the same region

+	Might be faster as an HTTP endpoint instead of REST

 License
 -------